dotnetrdf/dotnetrdf/docs/user_guide/working_with_graphs.md

 ## Asserting and Retracting Triples

-As already seen in the [[Library Overview|Library-Overview]] and [[Hello World|Hello-World]] one of the key functions of the Graph is to allow Triples to be asserted and retracted.
+As already seen in the [Core Concepts](core_concepts.md) and [Hello World](hello_world.md) one of the key functions of the Graph is to allow Triples to be asserted and retracted.
 For this the `Assert(…)` and `Retract(…)` methods are provided.
 Both of these methods can take either a single Triple or an enumerable of Triples.

 Asserting a triple causes it to be added to the triple collection of the graph, retracting a triple causes the reverse to occur.
 Depending on the `IGraph` implementation being used additional actions may also be taken as part of the assertion and retraction process.